sendbird/sendbird-chat-sdk-windows/README.md

 };

 void CreateOpenChannel() {
-  SendBirdOpenChannelCreateHandler *handler = new SendBirdOpenChannelCreateHandler(); // `handler` has to be deallocated later.
+  SendBirdCreateOpenChannelHandler *handler = new SendBirdCreateOpenChannelHandler(); // `handler` has to be deallocated later.

   // Every wstring type parameter is an option.
 If you don't have to set them, set `SBD_NULL_WSTRING`.
   // OPERATOR_USER_IDS is vector<wstring> type.
 If you don't have to set it, set vector<wstring>().